vincentclaes/crypto-analysis/README.md

 #### start

-we use gunicorn together with nginx to run the front end. for the back end we use
+we use gunicorn together with nginx to run the front end. for the back end we use the regular command with gevent and wsgi server.

 `sudo nohup python app_wsgi.py >& /dev/null < /dev/null &`
 `nohup gunicorn app_wsgi:app -k gevent -w 2 -b 0.0.0.0:8000  >& /dev/null < /dev/null &`